Dynamic multiscaling in stochastically forced Burgers turbulence: Scaling of the moments of with

 By making the substitution $y=s^2/2$, the integrals over each term in Eq. \eqref{eq:Eqn25} can be be written in terms of the lower incomplete gamma function $\gamma(n,x)=\int_0^xt^{n-1}e^{-t}dt$.
 We use the asymptotic form of $\gamma(n,x)$, in the limit of $x\to0$, $\gamma(n,x)\sim\frac{x^n}{n}$, because $r\ll1$.
 We find that the leading-order contribution from $I_1$ scales as $r^2$.

 By making the same substitution in Eq. \eqref{eq:Eqn26}, we find that each one of the integrals in Eq. \eqref{eq:Eqn26} can be written in terms of the upper incomplete gamma function $\Gamma(n,x)=\int_x^{\infty}t^{n-1}e^{-t}dt$.
-By using the asymptotic properties of the resulting terms in the limit of $r\ll1$, we find that the $r-$dependent leading-order contribution scales linearly with $r$.
-This contribution comes from the the second term on the RHS of Eq. \eqref{eq:Eqn26}.
+By using the asymptotic properties of the resulting terms in the limit of $r\ll1$, we find that the $r-$dependent leading-order contribution scales linearly with $r$, with logarithmic corrections.
+As a result,